History of the Puddle Duck Racer

-For the direction of the class, my hope is that the compromise of rules that we currently have will accomodate both highly competitive and serious competition PLUS accomodate simple / cheap / easy competitions at the same time.
-Most other sailboat classes have evolved into expensive and restrictive type clubs, we will avoid this problem and explain it furthere here: possible arms race
+For the direction of the class, my hope is that the compromise of rules that we currently have will accomodate both highly competitive serious competition PLUS accomodate simple / cheap / easy competitions & events at the same time.
+Most other sailboat classes evolve into expensive and restrictive type clubs, we will avoid this problem because we are different: arms race

 There is never going to be a rules committee.
-A committee would only mess with the rules, change things and create restrictions on how we are allowed to play with our boats or mess with our concept in other ways.
-I have proven over time that I am very stubborn and hate change and would like to keep our current concept indefinately.
+A committee would only mess with the rules, change things based on their whim of the day and create restrictions on how we are allowed to play with our boats.
+I have proven over time that I am very stubborn, hate change and would like to keep our current concept indefinately.
 When I die, my kid is ready to pickup and carry on the task of defending the rules & simple concept of our class.

-My personal goals, I would really like to see our membership rise to 10,000+ hulls.
-The Sunfish and Laser have passed that point, so it is attainable, just a matter of figuring out how to get there.
-I'd like to keep it a free club & free membership concept like it is today, the challenge is funding the maintenance cost of operating the club plus trying to get additional funds to promote the class.
-The way I raise funds is by selling HIN plates.
+My personal goal, would really like to see our membership rise to 10,000+ hulls with matching sailing events and fun activities everywhere.
+The challenge is figuring a way to fund the maintenance and get additional funds to continue purchasing ads to promote the class to bring in new members.
+I'd like to keep it a free club & free membership concept like it is today, so the way I raise funds is by selling HIN plates.

 Lets Make The Future Happen

-Together we can spread the joy of designing, building, then sailing & racing a boat you build yourself, and then getting friends to do the same and come join you.
-I could write thousands of words to try and describe what an incredible feeling it is to accomplish this, but no matter what I write, it would not accurately convey what it feels like.
+Together we can spread the joy of designing, building, then sailing & racing a boat you build yourself and getting friends to do the same and come join us.
+I could write thousands of words to try and describe what an incredible feeling it is to accomplish this but no matter what I write, it would not accurately convey what it feels like.
 It is something that can only be experienced first hand.
 With your help, together we can make these incredibly fun times happen.